ethersphere/bee-docs/docs/learn/technology/what-is-swarm.md

 The third part of Swarm is a component that provides high-level data access and defines APIs for base-layer features.
 This layer is responsible for providing an easy-to-use interface for developers to interact with Swarm's underlying storage and communication infrastructure.

-Swarm's high-level data access component provides APIs that allow developers to perform various operations on the network, including uploading and downloading data and searching for content.
+Swarm's high-level data access component provides APIs that allow developers to perform various operations on the network, including [uploading and downloading data](/docs/develop/access-the-swarm/upload-and-download) and searching for content.
 These APIs are designed to be simple and intuitive, making it easy for developers to build decentralised applications on top of Swarm.

 ### 4. Application Layer

 The fourth part of Swarm is an application layer that defines standards and outlines best practices for more elaborate use-cases.
-This layer is responsible for providing guidance to developers on how to build complex applications on top of Swarm's underlying infrastructure.
-This layer is not discussed in detail in The Book of Swarm, however it is covered in detail in other sections of this documentation site.
+This layer is responsible for providing guidance to developers on [how to build complex applications](/docs/develop/introduction) on top of Swarm's underlying infrastructure.